amranidev/scaffold-interface/README.md

 ```

-The next required step is to add the service provider to config/app.php :
+2. Add the service provider to config/app.php :

 ```php